 Nintendo Switch Micro SD Cards FAQ

 Our micro SD card FAQ below should answer any questions you might have, but feel free to ask us anything in the comments section and we'll do our best to answer.
 The most frequently asked questions will then get added here.

-Can You Use Any Micro SD Card For Nintendo Switch?
+Can you use any Micro SD Card with Nintendo Switch?